Priya70/pubrefdb/README.md

 ### RESTful interface

-The Adhoc web interface is RESTful, meaning that scripts can easily be written to access the system from other machines.
+The PubRefDb web interface is RESTful, meaning that scripts can easily be written to access the system from other machines.

 ### Implementation